Brought to you by Memorial Regional Health

 For example, internists work with patients who have diabetes.
 If not managed appropriately, diabetes can affect some of the other organs.

 “There’s a lot of overlap between diabetes and other conditions, such as hypertension and elevated cholesterol.
-My patients tend to have complicated health issues with disorders of several organs,” the physician said.
+Some patients tend to have complicated health issues with disorders of several organs,” our physicians said.

 An internist’s role is often one of a gatekeeper, where he keeps a close eye on a patient’s body systems and helps manage chronic illnesses.
-When disease processes become advanced, he consults other specialists as needed.
+When disease processes become advanced, our internists consult other specialists as needed.

 “When a disease becomes complicated, I coordinate my patient’s care with the appropriate specialists.
-For instance, I work closely with visiting pulmonologists, neurologists, oncologists and several others,” the physician said.
+For instance, I work closely with visiting pulmonologists, neurologists, oncologists and several others,” an MRH physician said.

 comprehensive physical exams